jfmengels/blog/content/blog/elm-review-v2/index.md

 It is highly customizable because you can write your own rules.
 Since these are written in Elm, you don't need to know a different language to do so, and you can even publish them as Elm packages!

-I put a lot of effort into making a **very nice API** for you to use, even going through the lengths of discovering new Elm techniques (expect to see blog posts on the **phantom builder pattern** on this blog), and I am very happy with the result!
+I put a lot of effort into making a [**very nice API**](https://package.elm-lang.org/packages/jfmengels/elm-review/2.0.0/Review-Rule) for you to use ([here](https://github.com/jfmengels/review-simplification/blob/master/src/NoBooleanCaseOf.elm) [are](https://github.com/jfmengels/review-debug/blob/master/src/NoDebug/Log.elm) [some](https://package.elm-lang.org/packages/jfmengels/elm-review/2.0.0/Review-Rule#withSimpleExpressionVisitor) [examples](https://package.elm-lang.org/packages/jfmengels/elm-review/2.0.0/Review-Rule#withSimpleImportVisitor)), even going through the lengths of discovering new Elm techniques (expect to see blog posts on the **phantom builder pattern** on this blog), and I am very happy with the result!

 To some, `elm-review` looks like a linter.
 Which isn't necessarily wrong, since you can enable rules that help improve the quality of your code.
 If you dive a bit further, you will find out that it can enforce coding conventions for your team, and create new guarantees that the Elm compiler can not give you.